ArindamRoy23/Employee_Attrition_Logistic_Regression_Mechanic-of-ML/README.md

 # Car Price Prediction

 ##### Hi,
 ###### Welcome to this repository.
-The objective of this notebook is to best understand logistic regression with the help of the example of employee attrition predictions.
+The objective of this repo is to best understand logistic regression with the help of the example of employee attrition predictions.
 ###### https://www.kaggle.com/HRAnalyticRepository/employee-attrition-data

 ## Prologue